-- Promote positive behaviour, mental health and wellbeing through our vision of Safe, Happy and Learning Together. - Increase the understanding and awareness of behaviours presented by pupils linked to specific needs and how to respond to these appropriately. - Alert staff to early warning signs of mental ill health. - Provide support to staff working with young people with specific needs or mental health issues.
+- Promote positive behaviour, mental health and wellbeing through our vision of Safe, Happy and Learning Together. - Promote belonging through Compassion, Connectivity and Communication - Increase the understanding and awareness of behaviours presented by pupils linked to specific needs and how to respond to these appropriately. - Alert staff to early warning signs of mental ill health. - Provide support to staff working with young people with specific needs or mental health issues.